m66n/vue-fdn/README.md

 ## Use Foundation JS in Vue Components

-In a Vue compomponent, add `mounted ()` to create a Foundation object from a jQuery object, and `destroyed ()` to clean it up.
+In a Vue component, add `mounted ()` to create a Foundation object from a jQuery object, and `destroyed ()` to clean it up.
 Check out the *src/components* directory for examples.